Silver-Connection/sico-web-helpers/docs/dropzone.md

 ## API

-We also have added some static methods for common tasks and UI controle.
+We also have added some static methods for common tasks and UI controls.

 ```javascript